 You’d be surprised how many people don’t carry any kind of cleaning set.
 I used to be one of them.
 But it really is important, as I wrote about in my post about 5 cheap things you must have as a photographer.
 With cleaning cloths, you can never make a mistake!

 This is a gift that will make any photographer using a tripod a happy photographer.
 Remote shutter is great for taking photos without actually touching the camera, so it minimizes the shake and improves the sharpness.

 There are basically two types – a cable release or a wireless (infrared).
 I personally use the wireless one because it is soooo tiny, light and I can use it straight away without attaching anything to the camera.
 But it only has one function – to take the image.
 Remote shutter release with cable can do much more – like shooting a sequence.
-It’s also more precise as you don’t have to aim on camera’s sensor like in the case of the infrared one.
-One or the other, both wil be a great value!
+It’s also more precise as you don’t have to aim at camera’s sensor like in the case of the infrared one.
+One or the other, both will be a great value!